|Elgato HD60 S||Check price on Amazon||5/5|

 Why Use A Game Capture Card

-The benefits of having a dedicated capture card over using device’s in-built capture software are:
+If you want to stream on Twitch then the benefits of having a dedicated capture card over using device’s in-built capture software are:

 - No restrictions on the amount of gameplay that you are able to capture – Xbox One has a 5-minute limit and PlayStation 4 has a 15-minute limit on clip capturing.